WhatsApp growth slumps as rivals Signal, Telegram rise

 Parler, meanwhile, was unceremoniously booted from the internet after Apple and Google banned it from their app stores for failing to moderate incitement.
 Amazon then cut Parler off from its its cloud-hosting service.
 Experts worry that these moves could lead to more ideological splintering and further hide extremism in the dark corners of the internet, making it harder to track and counteract.

-WhatApp didn’t do itself any favors when it recently told users that if they don’t accept a new privacy policy by Feb.
+WhatsApp didn’t do itself any favors when it recently told users that if they don’t accept a new privacy policy by Feb.
 8, they’ll be cut off.
 The notice referenced the data WhatsApp shares with Facebook, which while not entirely new, may have struck some users that way.

 Confusion about the notice, complicated by Facebook’s history of privacy mishaps, forced WhatsApp to clarify its update to users this week.
 The company said that its update “does not affect the privacy of your messages with friends or family in any way,” adding that the policy changes were necessary to allow users to message businesses on WhatsApp.
 The notice “provides further transparency about how we collect and use data,” the company said.